mikebell/mikebell.io/_posts/2019-01-11-deploying-jekyll-with-concourse-ci.md

 Sometimes the best way of learning something is to just dive in and start using it.
 I find it really useful to pick an existing working implementation of something and the build it using something else.
 In this case it's my blog build and deployment.
 This was working perfectly fine using docker and jenkins but I got tired of just how heavy Jenkins was.

-If you just want to now how what the pipeline file looks like then check [here](https://github.com/mikebell/mikebell.io/blob/master/concourse.yml).
+If you just want to now what the pipeline file looks like then check [here](https://github.com/mikebell/mikebell.io/blob/master/concourse.yml).

 **Note: All secrets are handled using Vault, I'll probably blog about that later.**